 We do not need to stop teaching Beowulf.
 We do, however, need to think about teaching it in ways designed to destroy the stigmas surrounding women’s interest in the text and any misconstrued ideas about gendered accessibility.
 Instead of eliminating Beowulf and other similarly male-centric Old English texts from our literature courses, let’s actively reflect upon how we teach these texts and revise traditional pedagogical practices that inherently center men in the canon and in our classrooms.
 Let’s teach the Old English Judith alongside Beowulf; The Wife’s Lament and Wulf and Eadwacer in tandem with and not simply supplemental to The Wanderer and The Seafarer.

-When teaching Beowulf, let’s incorporate translations by women—whether more conservative or more creative depending upon our individual preferences.
-For my part, I am particularly fond of Meghan Purvis’s translation, which multiplies women’s voices, underscores their position in relation to violence, and renders Grendel’s mother visible in a way that highlights both her ferocity and her femaleness, as exemplified in this excerpt:
+When teaching Beowulf, let’s incorporate translations by women—whether more conservative or more creative depending upon our individual preferences and purposes.
+For my part, I am particularly fond of Purvis’s translation, which multiplies women’s voices, underscores their position in relation to violence, and renders Grendel’s mother visible in a way that highlights both her ferocity and her femaleness, as exemplified in this excerpt:

 Grendel was torn apart, and she came looking for the meat

 of her son, hanging from hooks in the ceiling.
 Her home was a death-house, was becoming Grendel’s tomb; the hell-dam came – and was she less frightening

 for being a woman? – hardly.
 The men in the dark room screamed out that “he” was here, too caught in pain and fear to see the claw at the end of an arm smooth